Top Reasons Why Public School Teachers Should Get a Well-Deserved Salary Increase

 6. Poor working environment/infrastructures.

-Teaching with leaking roof, no exhaust, in an overcrowded room with no tables and sacrificing your own chair for a student… these are the things no one thinks of.
+Teaching with a leaking roof, no exhaust, in an overcrowded room with no tables and sacrificing your chair for a student these are the things no one thinks of.
 One can never be so aware of all their hardships but it is there and it continues to burden them until the government acts on it.
-When you complain about the traffic in Metro Manila on the way to your work and you sit for about an hour and a half, think of the teachers who will walk up a mountain or walk half a mile to go to their respective schools because shuttle isn’t existent at all.
+When you complain about the traffic in Metro Manila on the way to your work, and you sit for about an hour and a half, think of the teachers who will walk up a mountain or walk half a mile to go to their respective schools because the shuttle isn’t existent at all.

 7. Teaching is the greatest profession of all.

-Who taught you how to read, write, think, count and other important life skills you needed for everyday life?
+Who taught you how to read, write, think, count and other essential life skills you needed for everyday life?
 Who taught our leaders from the past how to govern us, how to repeat these learnings until we are all able to build a society.
-We may not realize how important teachers are, but the proposed salary change for them must come so the field will be more competitive and we can produce more and more teachers considered “best” in their fields.
+We may not realize how important teachers are, but the proposed salary change for them must come to the field will be more competitive, and we can produce more and more teachers considered “best” in their areas.

 8. To avoid brain drain.

-This problem have been mentioned before, in so many ways, but for the teachers to remain interested about teaching and for the best teachers to stay here, the remuneration package must be very appealing.
-The government must learn how to take care of them, so they can nurture the students in return.
+This problem has been mentioned before, in so many ways, but for the teachers to remain interested in teaching and for the best teachers to stay here, the remuneration package must be very appealing.
+The government must learn how to take care of them so that they can nurture the students in return.

 There are much-pressing issues in the country right now, but these teachers deserve the spotlight.
 If the government can spend billions of money for vote-buying during elections, highway maintenance and other corruption served projects.
 I am pretty much sure that a million or two for the proposed salary raise will go a long way.